From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: From Monge-Ampère equations to psh envelopes

 \subsubsection{Convergence in energy}

 In the case of a big class one first defines, following \cite{bbgz}, the following functional on the space of all functions in n $PSH(X,\theta)$ with minimal singularities:

 (the point is that we needs to subtract $u_{\theta}$ to make sure that the integral is finite).
-Equivalently, $\mathcal{E}$ may be defined as the primitive of the Monge-Ampère operator on the the space of all finite energy functions in $PSH(X,\theta),$ normalized so that $\mathcal{E}(u_{\theta})=0.$ We then define convergence in energy as before. \begin{rem} Strictly speaking, in the case of a Kähler class the definition \ref{eq:energy functional in big case} of $\mathcal{E}$ only coincides with the previous one (formula \ref{eq:def of energy functional in khler case}) in the case when $\theta$ is semi-positive (since the definition in formula \ref{eq:def of energy functional in khler case} corresponds to the normalization condition $\mathcal{E}(0)=0).$ But the point is that, in the Kähler case, different normalizations gives rise to functionals which only differ up to an overall additive constant and hence the choice of normalization does not effect the notion of convergence in energy. \end{rem} The proof of Theorem \ref{thm:main thm khler case intro} can now be adapted word for word (using that the finite entropy property also holds in the big case, by Theorem \ref{thm:.-reg thm b-d}) to give the following \begin{prop} Suppose that $\theta$ is a smooth form such that the class $[\theta]$ is big.
+Equivalently, $\mathcal{E}$ may be defined as the primitive of the Monge-Ampère operator on the the space of all finite energy functions in $PSH(X,\theta),$ normalized so that $\mathcal{E}(u_{\theta})=0.$ We then define convergence in energy as before. \begin{rem} Strictly speaking, in the case of a Kähler class the definition \ref{eq:energy functional in big case} of $\mathcal{E}$ only coincides with the previous one (formula \ref{eq:def of energy functional in khler case}) in the case when $\theta$ is semi-positive (since the definition in formula \ref{eq:def of energy functional in khler case} corresponds to the normalization condition $\mathcal{E}(0)=0).$ But the point is that, in the Kähler case, different normalizations gives rise to functionals which only differ up to an overall additive constant and hence the choice of normalization does not effect the notion of convergence in energy. \end{rem} The proof of Theorem \ref{thm:main thm khler case intro} can now be repeated word for word to give the following \begin{prop} Suppose that $\theta$ is a smooth form such that the class $[\theta]$ is big.
 Then $u_{\beta}$ converges to $u_{\theta}$ in energy. \end{prop}